Causal Effects of Prenatal Drug Exposure on Birth Defects with Missing by Terathanasia: Abstract

 \section{Abstract}

-We investigate the causal effects of drug exposure on birth defects, motivated by a recent cohort study of birth outcomes in pregnancies of women treated with a given medication, that revealed a higher rate of major structural birth defects in infants born to exposed versus unexposed women.
-An outstanding problem in this study was the missing birth defect outcomes among pregnancy losses resulting from spontaneous abortion.
-This led to missing not at random because, according to the theory of ``terathanasia'', a defected fetus is more likely to be spontaneously aborted.
+A recent cohort study revealed a positive correlate between major structural birth defects in infants and a certain medication taken by the pregnant women.
+To draw valid causal inference, an outstanding problem to overcome was the missing birth defect outcomes among pregnancy losses resulting from spontaneous abortion.
+This led to missing not at random since, according to the theory of ``terathanasia'', that a defected fetus is more likely to be spontaneously aborted.
+Other complications in the data included left truncation, right censoring, observational nature, and rare events.
 In addition, the previous analysis stratified on live birth against spontaneous abortion, which was itself a post-exposure variable and hence did not lead to causal interpretation of the stratified results.
-In this paper we aimed to estimate and provide inference for the causal parameters of scientific interest, including the principal effects, making use of the missing data mechanism informed by terathanasia.
-During this process we also dealt with complications in the data including left truncation, observational nature, and rare events.
-We report our findings which shed light on how studies on causal effects of medication or other exposures during pregnancy may be analyzed.
+In this paper we aim to estimate and provide inference for the causal parameters of scientific interest, including the principal effects, making use of the missing data mechanism informed by ``terathanasia''.
+The rare events with missing outcomes led to multiple sensitivity analyses where the causal parameters can be estimated with better confidence in each setting.
+Our findings should shed light on how studies on causal effects of medication or other exposures during pregnancy may be analyzed using state-of-the-art methodologies.